OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 ### 7. Good to know miscellanea
 - It is possible but not obvious how to rename a repository. https://help.github.com/articles/renaming-a-repository/
 - Certain things you think you *should* be able to do from the UI, you just can not:
-  - Delete a whole directory using the UI (this can only be done using the desktop app, or commandline).
+  - Delete/rename a whole directory using the UI (this can only be done using the desktop app, or commandline).

 ### [Back to Home](../index.md)